-Thankfully, they are athletic and have a need to burn off energy, so obesity should not be a problem unless you are feeding them poor quality food filled with grains and cereals.
+Thankfully, they are athletic and need to burn off energy, so obesity should not be a problem unless you are feeding them poor quality food filled with grains and cereals.

 You may also want to provide them with fish and meat, but make sure that it is lean or you could cause them problems with their weight.

 How Much Exercise Does a Native American Shepherd Need?

 When it comes to their exercise regime, then you are looking at having to take them on a walk several times each day.

 That is not to say that you have to walk miles daily as they do generally have more moderate energy levels than you would expect.

 In general, you are looking at around 60 minutes of exercise per day, but this can be broken up into several shorter walks.